Amazon Birding Peru

 indigenous groups have relied on their wealth for centuries.
 In this context, the fate of the Amazon depends,

-ultimately, a signifi cant change in the way we understand the
+ultimately, a signifi cant change in the way we understand the Amazonian countries development.

-to protect the functionality of the region for the common good must become the central task of Amazonian nations.
+The desire to protect the functionality of the region for the common good must become the central task of Amazonian nations.

 The responsible management of the Amazon